sagilar/Automation-I4.0-Ontology/README.md

 ### Core Ontology
 The core ontology is composed by several classes and axioms.
 It contains many well-defined SWRL rules.
-The ontology works fine at 95% approx (with Pellet reasoner).

 ### DDO
 It is the more difficult and low-level ontology.
 Contains several aspects of discrete dynamics desing for Automatas and Petri Nets.